Installation¶

 Building stormpy documentation¶

-To build this documentation, you need additional python dependencies as well as pandoc.
-You can install the required python dependencies automatically with:
+To build this documentation, you need a local installation of stormpy.
+In addition, the pandoc library is required as well as additional Python libraries.
+You can install the required Python dependencies automatically with:

 $ pip install .[doc,numpy]